What Are The Latest Medical Technology Inventions?

 Medical Records and Blockchain

 Most doctor’s offices and hospitals have made the transition from paper records to EHRs — electronic health records.
-These records are supposed to improve communication and collaboration between care providers, but when you’ve got an online network — even one as secure and encrypted as medical records databases — you’re at risk for a breach.
+These records are supposed to improve communication and collaboration between care providers.
+When you’ve got an online network — even a secure and encrypted medical records database — you’re at risk for a breach.

 Blockchain — a secure network linked through peer-to-peer computers — could eliminate that problem.
 As an added benefit, integrating blockchain into EHRs could make these records more accessible to the patients they belong to.
 While medical record-keeping isn’t the only application for blockchain, it’s certainly taking the medtech industry by storm.